laz824/travelPlannerCpp/README.md

 ### Matrix Operations:

-- The use of the adjacency matrix enhances the retrieval and computation of distances.Who has the ability to do these kinds of things?
+- The use of the adjacency matrix enhances the retrieval and computation of distances.
+Who has the ability to do these kinds of things?

 ---

 ## What are the limitations of the program?

 1.  **Scalability**:

     - For an increased amount of cities, the brute force method incurs a very high computation cost because of its factorial nature.

 2.  **Static Input**:

     - The adjacency matrix is static; the position of the cities and distance between them cannot be entered by the user.

 3.  **Real-Time Factors**:

     - This program does not take into account real time factors like for instance, the road traffic, or conditions of the roads.

 4.  **Optimization Criteria**:
     - Only the distance field is optimized by calculation; time, or cost factors are excluded.

 ---

 ## Recommendations on improving the limitations of the program

 1.  **Scalability**:

     - Make use of better optimization like Dijkstra’s or A\* algorithms to be able to accommodate bigger graphs.

 2.  **Dynamic Input**:

     - Users should have the ability to flexibly input cities, distance and other relevant parameters.

 3.  **Real-Time Data Integration**:

     - Make use of APIs or data that consider real time factors like road or traffic conditions.

-4. **Multi-Criteria Optimization**:
+4.  **multi-criteria Optimization**:
-   - Supplement the program so that it optimizes more than one parameter atu the same time, (distance-, cost-, time-) among other factors.
+    - Supplement the program so that it optimizes more than one parameter at the same time, (distance-, cost-, time-) among other factors.

 ---

 ## Pseudocode

-**PROGRAM START**;
+**PROGRAM START**

-- Create and set up an adjacency matrix to store the distance between cities;
+- Create and set up an adjacency matrix to store the distance between cities.
-- Create and set an array that stores the names of the cities;
+- Create and set an array that stores the names of the cities.
-- Set the adjacency matrix and the city names;
+- Set the adjacency matrix and the city names.
 - Display the distance of the city required by the user.
 - Display the matrix set up in the previous steps.
 - Create an array that will store the index of the city.
-- Assign the value of the city indices array to [0, 1, 2, 3];
+- Assign the value of the city indices array to [0, 1, 2, 3].
 - Compute every variation of a trip required by the user.
 - Fix all assignments of the array permutations of city indices beginning from Riverside.
 - Show all variations of the trip computed previously.